 Private LTE and 5G networks meet this need, and if they are based on open technologies also provide great price performance.
 They are implemented across many industries:

 - Campuses – university, hospital or a big office.
 All of them have huge numbers of people and devices requiring connectivity.
 Private mobile networks provide cost efficiency and great learning opportunities for universities.

 - Oil & gas – these are harsh environments, full of industrial IoT, operating underground and requiring reliability and security provided by LTE and 5G.

 - Public sector – smart cities, museums, stadiums or public transportation.

 - Military – private 5G networks are key in modern, connected military operations.
 Situational awareness from sensors and drones is a force multiplier.
 However, it requires performance and security that only the latest mobile technology can deliver.

-- Manufacturing – Mercedes Benz and Bosh already track production lines and optimize their manufacturing processes using private 5G networks and MEC.
+- Manufacturing – Mercedes Benz and Bosch already track production lines and optimize their manufacturing processes using private 5G networks and MEC.
 Decisions must be made fast, and on the spot.
 Sending data to the public cloud is too slow and local micro clouds show much better results in such use cases.

 How to build an enterprise grade private mobile network

 Basic schematics of a private LTE or 5G network would look like this: